yeoman/yeoman.io/app/learning/faq.md

 ### <a name="too-many-files"> I'm getting `EMFILE, too many open files`</a>

-EMFILE mean you've reached the OS limit of concurrently open files.
+EMFILE means you've reached the OS limit of concurrently open files.
 There aren't much we can do about it, however you can increase the limit yourself.

 Add `ulimit -n [number of files]` to your .bashrc/.zshrc file to increase the soft limit.